SQL server CDC troubleshooting

 Overview

-When Change Data Capture is enabled for a SQL Server table, event records are persisted to a capture table on the server as changes are made to the table.
-If you change the structure of the Source table, for example, by adding a new column, the capture table is not dynamically updated.
+When you enable Change Data Capture for a SQL Server table, the server persists event records to a capture table as changes occur.
+If you change the structure of the Source table, for example, by adding a new column, the capture table does not dynamically update.

 Updating capture tables after a schema change